Tropical Vegan Recipes: Fresh & Flavorful Plant-Based Dishes Inspired by Hawaii

 For veggies, some of my personal favorites at our weekly farmers market are kale, cabbage, and cucumbers; I almost always leave them raw.
 Hawaii has also helped me fall in love with nutritious sea veggies, like nori.

-For me, tropical cooking isn't just fruits and veggies though.
-These tropical vegan recipes get some richness and fat from avocado, macadamia nuts, and coconut.
+For me, tropical cooking isn't just light fruits and veggies though.
+These Hawaiian vegan recipes get some richness and fat from avocado, macadamia nuts, and coconut.
 And of course we can't forget about a very important tropical ingredient: rum!

 We have access to the most amazing avocados on Kaua'i.
 Every winter, we try to find as many different types as we can.
-I always have at least a dozen at any given time, at various stages of ripening, and it's common that we'll have ten different types.
+I always have at least a dozen avocados at various stages of ripening at any given time.
 The avocados in Hawaii range from tiny to enormous, can have green, black, or purple skin, and can have soft or hard shells.

 How to Enjoy Tropical Recipes